megasanjay/vue3-marquee/docs/guide.md

 ### gradientColor

-The RGB colors for the color of the gradient
+The RGB colors for the color of the gradient.

 | Type                  | Default value   | Required | Accepted values                                              |
 | --------------------- | --------------- | -------- | ------------------------------------------------------------ |